 Acceptance rates for jobs at the very top tech companies tend to be under 1%.
 As you can imagine, most candidates don’t get past the resume screening.

-To increase your chances of getting to interview stage, use our step-by-step guide to writing a top software engineer resume.
+To increase your chances of getting to interview stage, use our step-by-step guide to writing a top technical resume.

-As well as tips and expert insights, it includes examples of SWE resumes that earned candidates offers or interviews at Google and elsewhere.
+As well as tips and expert insights, it includes 9 REAL EXAMPLES of tech resumes that earned candidates offers or interviews at Google and elsewhere.

 Here’s an overview of what we’ll cover: